-We obtained an understanding of the Corporation's processes and we evaluated and tested the design and operating effectiveness of internal controls addressing the determination and review of inputs used in establishing level III fair values.
-Our audit procedures included, among others, testing a sample of level III derivative instrument internal models used by management and evaluating the significant assumptions utilized.
-We also utilized third-party data to test management's future pricing assumptions, credit valuation adjustments, and liquidity assumptions as well as comparing terms such as volumes and timing to executed commodity contracts.
+How We We obtained an understanding of the Corporation's processes and we evaluated and tested the design and operating effectiveness of internal controls addressing the determination and review of inputs used in establishing level III fair values.
+Our audit procedures included, among others, testing a sample of level III derivative instrument Audit internal models used by management and evaluating the significant assumptions utilized.
+We also compared management's future pricing assumptions, credit valuation adjustments, and liquidity assumptions to third-party data as well as comparing terms such as volumes and timing to executed commodity contracts.
+We compared the unit availability and demand profile assumptions to historical information.
 We performed a sensitivity analysis to evaluate the assumptions that were most significant to the determination of level III fair value.
-For a sample of new level III derivative instruments, we involved our internal valuation specialist to assist in our evaluation of the appropriateness of the discount rates.
+For a sample of level III derivative instruments, we involved our internal valuation specialist to assist in our evaluation of the appropriateness of the discount rates by evaluating the key assumptions and methodologies.